UCLNatSci/2022/NSCI0005/_sources/matrices_vectors/matrices.md

 A=\left(\begin{array}{cc}1 & 2 \\2 & 1 \end{array}\right), \quad A B=\left(\begin{array}{cc}5 & 3 \\4 & 3 \end{array}\right)
 ```

-If this was ordinary scalar algebra, then $B$ would be given by $\frac{AB}{A}$, but we have not defined the concept of division for matrices.
+If this was ordinary scalar algebra, then $B$ would be given by $\displaystyle \frac{AB}{A}$, but we have not defined the concept of division for matrices.

 Indeed, we should recognise a difficulty in doing so, since matrix multiplication is not commutative.
 The problems $Q X = P$ and $X Q=P$ do not generally
-have the same solution, and so the expression $X=\frac{P}{Q}$ would be ambiguous.
-The difficulty could be addressed by introducing separate concepts
+have the same solution, and so the expression $\displaystyle X=\frac{P}{Q}$ would be ambiguous.

-of "left-division" and "right-division", and some authors have done exactly this.
-However, a more fundamental approach is to abandon the idea of division
+This difficulty could be addressed by introducing separate concepts of "left-division" and "right-division", and some authors have done exactly this.
+However, a more
-for matrices altogether, and consider what it means for matrix multiplication to be invertible.
-To illustrate the use of the inverse matrix, we multiply each
+fundamental approach is to abandon the idea of division for matrices altogether, and consider what it means for matrix multiplication to be invertible.
+To illustrate
-side of the equation for $A B$ in {eq}`a_ab` by $A^{-1}$ as follows:
+the use of the inverse matrix, we multiply each side of the equation for $A B$ in {eq}`a_ab` by $A^{-1}$ as follows:

 ```{math}
 :label: a_inverse_ab